GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### On two occasions I have been asked [by members of Parliament]: "Pray, Mr. Babbage, if you put into the machine wrong figures, will the right answers come out?"
-I am not able rightly to apprehend the kind of confusion of ideas that could provoke such a question.
+> ### The beginning of wisdom for a programmer is to recognize the difference between getting his program to work and getting it right.
 >
-> ~ *Charles Babbage*
+> ~ *Michael A. Jackson*

 ---
 ## 🏎 Quick Facts